jinyier/EMSim/README.md

 # Citation

-If you use this software for your research, we ask you to cite this publication: https://ieeexplore.ieee.org/abstract/document/10024840
+If you utilize EMSim in your research, we kindly request citation of the respective publication: https://ieeexplore.ieee.org/abstract/document/10024840

 ```
 @ARTICLE{10024840,